Ahmad Zaki Pasha: Civil service

 Though he was Alexandrian, Ahmad attended Cairo's Qurabiyya and Tagheeziya Egyptian Schools, followed by the School of Administration or Madraset El Edaryya.
 While a student there, he won a competition to become a translator for Ismailia's provincial government at a monthly salary of E£13; in 1888, thanks to his command of French, he moved to the press bureau of the Interior Ministry.
-He also became an editor and translator for al-Waqa'i`al-Masriya, a translation teacher for the Khedivial School, and an Arabic teacher for the French Archaeological Institute in Cairo, all in 1888.
+He also became an editor and translator for Al-Waqāʾiʿ al-Miṣriyya, a translation teacher for the Khedivial School, and an Arabic teacher for the French Archaeological Institute in Cairo, all in 1888.
 In the following year he won a competition for the post of translator for the Cabinet, for which he became adjunct secretary in 1897 and secretary-general in 1911, serving until he retired in 1921.
 During World War I he also recodified Egypt's administrative procedures in keeping with its status as a British protectorate.
+Ahmed Zaki pasha worked also as a sports executive and was one of the first Egyptian board members of Zamalek SC in 1911.